 Early Voting In South Carolina

 South Carolina offers in-person absentee voting.
-Voters can only vote early with an approved excuse.
-Early voting begins 30-45 days before elections (as soon as counties have their ballots) n and ends at 5:00 PM on the day before the election. (in person absentee voting/absentee by mail must be submit by 7 PM on primary night or election night).
+Voters can only vote in-person absentee with an approved excuse.
+In-person absentee voting begins 30-45 days before an election (as soon as counties have their ballots) and ends at 5:00 PM on the day before the election.

 Primary Elections In South Carolina